rodburns/awesome-oneapi/README.md

 * [toyBrot](https://gitlab.com/VileLasagna/toyBrot) - toyBrot is a raymarching fractal generator that is used both as a  simple benchmarking tool and a study tool for parallelisation.
 The code is is implemented with over 10 different technologies including Intel TBB ISPC and SYCL (with support for oneAPI)
 * [XFluids](https://github.com/XFluids/XFluids) - a unified cross-architecture heterogeneous CFD solver that suports Nvidia, Amd and Intel GPUs.
 * [Hypre](https://github.com/hypre-space/hypre/blob/58eb704fca222f54f340baa0e13eb7a71779343e/src/seq_mv/vector_device.c) - Parallel solvers for sparse linear systems featuring multigrid methods.
+* [compadre](https://github.com/sandialabs/compadre/blob/0e3c7025fd2bd38c75c9975d12514a0d0c78a19b/kokkos-kernels/sparse/src/KokkosSparse_spmv_handle.hpp) - The Compadre Toolkit provides a performance portable solution for the parallel evaluation of computationally dense kernels.
+The toolkit specifically targets the Generalized Moving Least Squares (GMLS) approach, which requires the inversion of small dense matrices.
+The result is a set of weights that provide the information needed for remap or entries that constitute the rows of some globally sparse matrix.